qTip2/qTip2/docs/core.md

 true, false *(Default: false)*

 ### Overview
-Determines if, then the .qtip() method is called on an element with a qTip already present, the new one overrides (i.e. destroys) the old one.
-By default this is true.
+Determines if, when the .qtip() method is called on an element with a qTip already present, the new one overrides (i.e. destroys) the old one.
+By default this is true i.e. calling .qtip() on an element will always destory any previous bound qTips by default.

 ### Examples
 Create a tooltip that will not overridde (destroy) the previous qTip, but fail silently: